DanielMunozParedes/LINUX-ADMIN/PROJECT-SENTINEL-V0/SECSETUP/HARDENING.md

 ```

 inside that file check the line "PermitRootLogin" is set to "no".
 Root can only be acces in the server. also we need to only allow the users that going to access, this practice reinforce the security of this protocol, and lastly we change the
-port of the service in which is listened. why? we need to deceive and the attackers always know that ssh is listeng 22/tcp, but we can change it, besides this will work because the honeypot section will take advantage of this
+port of the service in which is listened. why? we need to deceive and the attackers always know that ssh is listeng 22/tcp, but we can change it, besides this will work because the honeypot section will take advantage of this.

 ```bash
 PermitRootLogin no